São Paulo - Liquid Urban ArchitectureSão Paulo, Brazil, South America

 Fees do not include flights or accommodation, but accommodation options can be advised.
 Students need to bring their own laptops, digital equipment and model making tools.
 Please ensure this equipment is covered by your own insurance as the AA takes no responsibility for items lost or stolen at the workshop.

-The workshop is open to current architecture and design students and professionals worldwide.
+The workshop is open to current architecture and design students, phd candidates and young professionals.